UTHealth Houston Emergency Communications

 If these communication media are out of order or do not provide adequate information, employees should call their supervisors.
-All employees and supervisors are reminded to keep home phone numbers with them at home so that they can reach each other in case of emergency.
-Supervisors should exercise their best judgment in allowing UTHealth employees to use appropriate leave time in the event of family emergencies or concerns about getting to work safely.
+All employees and supervisors are reminded to keep mobile phone numbers on hand so that they can reach each other in case of emergency.
+Supervisors should exercise their best judgment in allowing UTHealth Houston employees to use appropriate leave time in the event of family emergencies or concerns about getting to work safely.
 Employees should discuss their situation with their supervisor.

 Employees defined by their department as “essential” and employees and students with clinical obligations at hospitals and other locations should check with their supervisors.

-If the university is closed, formal classes will be cancelled.
+If the university is closed, formal classes (whether virtual or in person) will be cancelled.

-At the McGovern Medical School, third- and fourth-year students should check with their attendings for instructions.
+At the McGovern Medical School, third- and fourth-year students should check their emails regarding clinical rotation closures.